Truck dimensions vary, but they are typically 16' to 24' long, 10' high and 8' wide. Food carts and trailers are significantly smaller.

 Pricing varies greatly depending on the truck, desired menu, number of guests, travel time, length of service, and service date.
 Use our handy budget calculator as a starting point to explore the cost of a food truck for your event.
 Keep in mind that all Roaming Hunger prices already include taxes, fees and gratuity!

 If you are looking for the cost to start a food truck, click here to go the marketplace.

 Food trucks will come prepared to serve the number of guests agreed upon.
-Roaming Hunger cannot guarantee that the truck will come prepared to serve any additional guests unless the truck has agreed to that arrangement in advance.
+Roaming Hunger cannot guarantee that the truck will come prepared to serve any additional guests.
+In most cases, trucks will bring 10% more product to provide any additional servings as needed.
+However, we advise speaking with your Account Manager beforehand to confirm this.
 If, at your direction, the truck does serve extra guests, payment for those additional meals will be due upon completion of the event.
 The cost of each additional meal will be specified in advance at the time of booking.

 If you need to reschedule your event, we will make our best effort to work with the confirmed food truck to reschedule your event date or time.
 If we are not able to accommodate your request, you will be subject to the cancellation policy as outlined in the catering agreement.

 Food trucks can cater any type of event.
 Here are a few of the main types of food truck occasions: